What is a weighted blanket and its benefits

 In a scientific study, the researchers found that using a weighted blanket reduced anxiety in roughly 33 per cent of 32 participants.
 This study also showed that the simple act of lying down reduced anxiety, so the introduction of weighted blankets provide further comfort to an already relaxing action.

-Weighted blankets can also aid people who suffer from restless leg syndrome.
+Weighted blankets for kids and weighted blankets for adult can also aid people who suffer from restless leg syndrome.
 If you cannot keep still when trying to sleep, or travelling in a car or a plane, then a weighted blanket may be the answer to you.
 Patients with restless legs can use a weighted blanket to weigh down their legs and reduce the need to move around.
 Additionally, some restless leg syndrome patients feel like they have a tingling or tickling sensation in their legs, which can prevent them from falling asleep.
 A weighted blanket can alleviate these feelings due to the comforting feeling of additional weight on their legs.

 Where can I buy a weighted blanket?